 Stunning Balayage Blonde Hair

 1. Classic Balayage Color

 A grown-in look like this one is the queen of effortless color.
 Keeping a skin-tone flattering natural shade of brown around most of your face makes this a not-so-harsh change while still “going blonde.”
 This slow fade from your base color to cool lighter ends screams beach goddess.
-What more could you ask for?
-Keep in mind that achieving ends as blonde as these when your natural color is a darker brown might take more than one bleaching session.
 Make sure you’re feeding moisture back into your hair with a nourishing shampoo.
 Try the Dove Regenerative Nourishment Shampoo and Dove Regenerative Conditioner, which works to repairs the structure of damaged hair and leaves it smooth and manageable.

 2. Opt for Warmer Shades

 For an edgier look that doesn’t require quite so many bleach sessions try a warmer blonde that starts a little higher up.
 If you’re growing out your bob haircut and in that in-between stage this is a fun way to make a change without sacrificing the length you’ve been working so hard for.
 Plus, how great does this shade look with a bold red lip?